Are you continuing to serve your community, but could use some assistance?

 Are you seeking financial assistance for a project that would positively impact the community and promote the Sorority?

-The TBSAA offers grants to Association members in the following categories:
+The TBSAA offers grants to Association members in any of the following three categories:

 2018 TBSAA Grant: